Electrical Injuries in Emergency Medicine

 View Image

-Approximately 1000 deaths per year are due to electrical injuries in the United States, with a mortality rate of 3-5%.[1]
-Classifications of electrical injuries generally focus on the power source (lightning or electrical), voltage (high or low voltage), and type of current (alternating or direct), each of which is associated with certain injury patterns.
+Classifications of electrical injuries generally focus on the power source (lightning or manufactured electricity), voltage (high or low), and type of current (alternating [AC] or direct [DC]), each of which is associated with certain injury patterns.

-This article reviews the pathophysiology, diagnosis, and treatment of electrical injuries caused by manufactured electricity; for further information on lightning injuries, please see Lightning Injuries.
+This article reviews the pathophysiology, diagnosis, and treatment of electrical injuries caused by manufactured electricity.
+(For further information on lightning injuries, see Lightning Injuries.)

 Medicolegal concerns

-Litigation concerning occupational injuries is to be expected, but law suits against practitioners in such cases are rare.
+Litigation concerning occupational injuries is to be expected, but lawsuits against practitioners in such cases are rare.
 Detailed documentation of the presence of electrical burns, including diagrams, can be extremely helpful.
-Obtain photographic records of injuries, with proper consent, if possible.
+It is worthwhile, if possible, to obtain photographic records of injuries, with proper consent.

 Pathophysiology

 Electricity is generated by the flow of electrons across a potential gradient from high to low concentration through a conductive material.
-The voltage (V) represents the magnitude of this potential difference and is usually determined by the electrical source.
-The type and extent of an electrical injury is determined by voltage, current strength, resistance to flow, the duration of contact with the source, the pathway of flow, and the type of current (ie, direct or alternating).
+The voltage represents the magnitude of this potential difference and is usually determined by the electrical source.
+The type and extent of an electrical injury is determined by voltage, current strength, resistance to flow, the duration of contact with the source, the pathway of flow, and the type of current (ie, DC or AC).

 Voltage

-V = I X R; where I = current, V = voltage, R = resistance.
+where I = current, V = voltage, and R = resistance.

 Current

-The volume of electrons flowing across the potential gradient is the current, which is measured in amperes (I).
+Current (I) is the volume of electrons flowing across the potential gradient, as expressed in amperes (A).
 It is a measure of the amount of energy that flows through a body.
 Energy is perceptible to the touch at a current as low as 1 mA.
-A narrow range exists between perceptible current and the "let go" current: the maximum current at which a person can grasp and then release the current before muscle tetany makes it impossible to let go.
-The "let go" current for the average child is 3-5 mA; this is well below the 15-30 A of common household circuit breakers.
-For adults, the "let go" current is 6-9 mA, slightly higher for men than for women.
-Skeletal muscle tetany occurs at 16-20 mA.
-Ventricular fibrillation can occur at currents of 50-100 mA.[4]
+A narrow range exists between perceptible current and the "let go" current—that is, the maximum current at which a person can grasp and then release the current before muscle tetany makes it impossible to let go.

 View Table